pendulum-chain/spacewalk/clients/vault/README.md

 ```

 ## Understanding `OracleAgent`'s field: `collector`
-The `collector` is of type `ScpMessageCollector` where the ScpMessages and its corresponding TransactionSet are stored.
+The `collector` is a `ScpMessageCollector` that stores the ScpMessages and its corresponding TransactionSet.
 ```rust
 pub struct ScpMessageCollector {
 	/// holds the mapping of the Slot Number(key) and the ScpEnvelopes(value)